 The program identifies Pathfinder Cows in herds actively involved in AHIR.
 First, the female must produce her first calf near the herd's average age for first calving.
-More specifically, the maximum age accepted for first calving of a Pathfinder Cow is the within-herd average for first calving plus 30 days.
-The within-herd average is determined separately for each herd on AHIR.
+The maximum age accepted for first calving of a Pathfinder Cow is the within-herd average for first calving plus 30 days.
+The within-herd average is determined for each herd on AHIR.

 As a second criteria, the Pathfinder Cow must maintain a regular calving interval.
-The maximum calving interval is:
+The maximum calving interval is: 30 Number of calving intervals

 Next, to qualify initially, her first three calves must post a minimum average progeny weaning weight ratio of 105.
 Should she fail to do this on her first three calves, she can qualify later by achieving an average progeny weaning weight ratio of 105, provided she meets the other requirements.
-A minimum of 10 herdmates or contemporaries must be evaluated together each year to determine the weight ratio.
-Additionally, her calves must be sired by registered-Angus bulls.
-To continue to qualify each consecutive year, the cow must produce regularly and wean a calf that helps maintain the average weaning ratio of 105 or above.
-It is pointed out that once a cow is designated a Pathfinder, she is always a Pathfinder, even though she might not qualify for listing each year.
+A minimum of five herdmates or contemporaries of the same sex must be evaluated together each year to determine the weight ratio.

+Additionally, her calves must be sired by registered Angus bulls.
+To continue qualifying each consecutive year, the cow must produce regularly and wean a calf that helps maintain the average weaning ratio of 105 or above.
+Once a cow is designated a Pathfinder, she always retains this title, regardless of qualifications.